hub21team/python-curriculum-2021/module_1/6_simple_functions/README.md

       - What items are allowed in the toaster.
 For a regulr toaster, bagels, simit, bread, etc. are okay but phone, remote control, fork will break the toaster.
       - You don't need to know the wiring, or heating mechanism inside the toaster as long as dangers and rules are clearly defined in the manual.
   - Once defined you can reuse them for the same funtionality.

-**Note:** Based on the students interests, the analogy may be changed to different tools or concepts.
-Some examples include but are not limited to hairdresser actions, meat grinder, mathematical functions (although they lack the abstraction to some level), cooking, daily tasks, habits, Siri/virtual assistant actions etc.

 - Functions allow us to encapsulate complex tasks.
 Once we define a function, we can reuse them in our code.
 - We can even benefit from other people's codes -more on this next week: libraries-